Yalla – Zehava Galon For Prime Minister!

 Galon’s Idea for Peace

-The Meretz Party platform is on their website and it clearly delineates the 4-point plan Galon supports, and I quote (and please do not have hysterical paroxysms – give me a chance to explain):
+The Meretz Party platform is on their website and it clearly delineates the 4-point plan Galon supports, and I quote (and please do not have hysterical paroxysms – give me a chance to explain) (UPDATE 10 Nov 2020: The 4-point plan no longer appears on their website and instead you can find these points in the party platform in Hebrew only):

 - Declaration by Israel of immediate de facto recognition of the Palestinian State.